Katy Knoll

-Katelyn Joyce Knoll (born January 16, 2001) is an American professional ice hockey forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Katelyn Joyce Knoll (born January 16, 2001) is an American professional ice hockey forward for PWHL Las Vegas of the Professional Women's Hockey League (PWHL).
+She previously played for the Minnesota Frost of the PWHL.
 She played college ice hockey at Northeastern.

 Early life

 Knoll attended Nichols School in Buffalo, New York, where she played ice hockey, tennis and golf.
 She was named the Buffalo News Prep Talk Player of the Year in 2017.

 Playing career

 College

 Knoll began her collegiate hockey career at Northeastern during the 2019–20 season.
 In her freshman year, she recorded ten goals and 16 assists in 38 games, and led all Huskies rookies with 26 points.
 During the 2020–21 season, in her sophomore year, she recorded 12 goals and ten assists in 25 games, in a season that was shortened due to the COVID-19 pandemic.
 During the 2021–22 season, in her junior year, she recorded ten goals and 11 assists in 37 games.
 During the 2022–23 season, in her senior year, she recorded 18 goals and 16 assists in 38 games.
 During the 2023–24 season, in her graduate student year, she recorded 11 goals and 17 assists in 39 games.
 She finished her collegiate career with 61 goals and 70 assists in 177 games.